Billy272/Billy272/README.md

 ---

 [![trophy](https://github-profile-trophy.vercel.app/?username=Billy272)](https://github.com/Billy272/github-profile-trophy)
-- :man_technologist: I am a full-stack developer.
+- :man_technologist: I am a full-stack developer and a Practicing Data Scientist.
 - :telescope: I’m a student of Mathematics and Computer Science and also a contributer to frontend of web applications.

-- :seedling: Exploring more on Web3 and also pursuing Data Science.
+- :seedling: Exploring more on Data Science.

 - :zap: In my free time, I solve problems on Datacamp,programiz and freecodecamp.org.